Skip to content

 This is where Manchester's cool kids come to see and be seen.

-Centred around Oldham Street, the Northern Quarter is known for its independent shops, quirky galleries, live music scene and eclectic street art.
-All against a background of Victorian industrial architecture.
+Centred around Oldham Street, Manchester's Northern Quarter is known for its independent shops, quirky galleries, live music scene and eclectic street art, all against a backdrop of Victorian industrial architecture.
+These streets have a character unlike anywhere else in the city.

 At the heart of the Northern Quarter lies the Manchester Craft & Design Centre.
-This is home to some of the city’s most talented independent makers and designers.
-Browse the 20 studios for homeware, textiles, jewellery and other eye-catching things you just won’t find elsewhere.
+This is home to some of the city's most talented independent makers and designers.
+Browse the 20 studios for homeware, textiles, jewellery and other eye-catching things you won't find elsewhere.
+If you love discovering emerging designers before they hit the mainstream, this is your spot.

 Afflecks

-Established in 1982, Afflecks has become something of a Manchester institution.
-Embodying the city’s famous indie spirit, this indoor market is the go-to place for an alternative shopping spree.
+Afflecks is fast becoming another Manchester institution.
+Embodying the city's famous indie spirit, this indoor market is the go-to place for an alternative shopping spree.

 Didsbury